Quick wins for the current climate

 Imogen: If you’re in serious triaging mode then we’d suggest only investing in marketing activity which is profitable within the next 30 days.
 Use the most up to date data you have to spend only on products which are profitable and only up to the point where ROI is positive.

 Latest Google updates

-Imogen: The way that this was announced did make it sound a bit more exciting or useful than it is!
-Firstly, this is only available in USA at the moment and this only affects the shopping tab rather than PLA activity in the SERP, which accounts for about 5% of the shopping traffic we see on our clients typically.
-It does often have a higher conversion rate so it’s a fantastic opportunity to reduce costs for traffic you were paying for, but on the other hand this could mean an influx of new competitors into the space, which could mean a reduction in traffic coming to you.
+Imogen: At the moment what we know is that firstly this only affects the shopping tab rather than PLA activity in the SERP, which accounts for about 5% of the shopping traffic we see on our clients typically, but does have a higher conversion rate so it’s a fantastic opportunity to reduce costs for traffic you were paying for, but on the other hand this could mean an influx of new competitors into the space, which could mean a reduction in traffic.
 It’s going to be more important than ever to optimise your feed as you can’t use bidding to affect your rankings here.
-The way that UK businesses can take advantage of this is to target the US with their UK feed using currency conversion – if you’re able to ship to the US, this might be your first push into a new market.
-We are seeing really low traffic volumes for clients who are only using the free shopping in US rather than both together.

 Will: To make sure you’re eligible for this, you’ll also need to ensure you’re opted into the ‘surfaces across Google’ programme.
 This can be done within Google Merchant Center; those with valid product schema markup will automatically have products shown.

 [All] What third-party tools do you use for keyword discovery?

 Will: In addition to the usual suspects – Google Keyword Planner and Search Console – the main tools we use are SEMrush and Ahrefs.